kgateway-dev/kgateway/docs/content/installation/glooctl_setup.md

 ### Install the Gloo Edge command line tool (CLI) {#install-glooctl}

-You can install the Gloo Edge command line, `glooctl`, command to help install, configure, and debug Gloo Edge.
+You can install the Gloo Edge command line, `glooctl`, to help install, configure, and debug Gloo Edge.
 Depending on your operating system, you have several installation options.

 * **macOS**: You can use the [Homebrew](https://brew.sh) package manager.